How 'Giving Tuesday' ushers in the holidays' charitable spirit

-(CNN)For decades now, millions of Americans have been embracing the day-after-Thanksgiving shopping bonanza known as "Black Friday."
+(CNN)For decades now, millions of Americans have embraced the day-after-Thanksgiving shopping bonanza known as "Black Friday."
 Then came "Cyber Monday," online retailers' chance to cash in on the holiday buying frenzy.

 Now consumers are being urged to open their wallets for "Giving Tuesday" (sometimes written #GivingTuesday), a day to raise funds for charitable causes.

-The day was started in 2012 by the 92nd Street Y and the United Nations Foundation.
+Giving Tuesday started in 2012 by the 92nd Street Y and the United Nations Foundation.

-"When this started out a couple years ago we were pretty skeptical about it," admitted Colleen Finn-Ridenhour, Senior Vice President of Development for Habitat for Humanity.
+"It was also an experiment in how powerful social media could be as a force to encourage charitable giving and sharing of acts of kindness," explained Asha Curran, Chief Innovation Officer at 92nd Street Y.

-But by 2015, Giving Tuesday had spread to 98 countries and raised approximately $177 million, according to the campaign's official website.
+"When this started out a couple years ago we were pretty skeptical about it," admitted Colleen Finn Ridenhour, Senior Vice President of Development for Habitat for Humanity

-"There's been, in a short amount of time, a great deal of awareness around this campaign," Finn-Redenhour told CNN.
+"There's been, in a short amount of time, a great deal of awareness around this campaign," Finn Ridenhour told CNN.
 "As the public has become more familiar over the last couple of years we've seen folks raising their hands and joining in more significantly."

 "Giving Tuesday enables us to have a formal anchor on the calendar that ushers in and starts the season of giving," said Ettore Rossetti, Director of Social Business Strategy and Innovation at Save the Children.